-Each student is expected to meet with their preceptor during the last week of the rotation and have the preceptor complete the Preceptor Evaluation of Student (PES) form.
+It is expected each student will meet with their preceptor during the last week of the rotation and have the preceptor complete the Preceptor Evaluation of Student (PES) form.
 The PES is to provide a structured method for assessing and documenting the student's performance and progress during their clinical training.
-Submission of this form to the clinical team is required within one week of the end of the rotation.
+This form is to be turned in by the student to the clinical year team before the EOR exam start time of Call-Back week.